balusena/kubernetes-for-devops/12-Kubernetes Probes/Kubernetes Probes.md

 as configured with "periodSeconds: 10".
 The pod will continue to restart and eventually enter a CrashLoopBackOff state until we fix db1 to db.

-### 6.Correct the db1 to db in statefulset.yaml and apply the changes in local-cluster:
+### 6.Correct the db1 to db in statefulset.yaml and apply the changes in local-cluster.
 ```
 ubuntu@balasenapathi:~$ kubectl apply -f statefulset.yaml
 statefulset.apps/mongo configured